 At December 31, 2007, our fixed maturities available for sale and short term investment portfolio had a dollar-weighted average credit quality rating of AA (2006 - AA).
 At December 31, 2007, our average yield to maturity on our fixed maturity investments available for sale and our short term investment portfolio was 4.5% (2006 - 5.3%), before investment expenses.
-At December 31, 2007, our non-investment grade fixed maturity investments available for sale totaled \$73.7 million or 1.9% of our fixed maturity investments available for sale totaled \$77.9 million or 2.5% of our total fixed maturity investments available for sale.
+At December 31, 2007, our non-investment grade fixed maturity investments available for sale totaled \$73.7 million or 1.9% of our fixed maturity investments available for sale, and at December 31, 2006 our non-investment grade fixed maturity investments available for sale.
 In addition, within our other investments category we have several funds that invest in non-investment grade fixed income securities.
 At December 31, 2007, the funds that invest in non-investment grade fixed income securities totaled \$193.0 million compared to \$113.3 million at December 31, 2006.